Ayahuasca EN

 Big Heart

 The center of feeling.
 When our heart opens, we experience both our pain and our greatest love.
 All emotions flow freely.
-We become more sensitive.
+We’re opening up and become more sensitive.
 This is why music plays an important role during Ayahuasca ceremonies.

 Big Mind (higher consciousness) and Big Heart serve as ‘gateways’ to the spiritual realm.
-Once in surrender, we step out of the lower self (our persona).
+Once in surrender, we step out of our pain body.
 This allows us to move beyond victimhood and observe our lives without judgment, enabling us to create positive change.

-One often experiences a state of collective consciousness; a sense of unity and completeness.
+One often experiences a state of unity and completeness.

 Common Ayahuasca experiences

-The birth process plays a hugely important role in the formation of our personality and also the possible development of various (mental) disorders as we age.
-A birth experience is common in ayahuasca.
+The birth process plays a crucial role in shaping our personality and can influence the possible development of various (mental) disorders as we age.
+A birth experience is therefore common in ayahuasca.

-As humans, we all go through two shared experiences: birth and death.
-These are two intense events for nearly everyone.
+As humans, we all go through two intense experiences: birth and death.
 Birth is often accompanied by fear, marked by the overwhelming chaotic energy released during the emotional bond between baby and mother, where complications can frequently arise.
 Therefore, the birth experience is the most common trauma we all carry.

 Of course, there are many shocking experiences, such as (sexual) abuse, accidents, the loss of loved ones, and illnesses that occur throughout our lives.
 However, not everyone has experienced these, but everyone has experienced birth.